niels-slotboom/notes/Submanifolds.typ

 = Covariant Derivatives on Foliations and Submanifolds The goal of this section is to define how a connection on a manifold $cal(M)$ induces a connection on the leaves of a foliation $Sigma$ of $cal(M)$.
 To this end, we review the definition of a connection $nabla$ as well as how the conditions of vanishing torsion and metric compatibility uniquely single out the Levi-Civita connection.
 We then proceed to define the induced connection $mnabla$ on a foliation as the tangential projection of $nabla$, and show that if $nabla$ is of Levi-Civita type, then so is $mnabla$.
 == Review: Affine Connections
-Before discussing how a connection on a (pseudo-)Riemannian manifold $cal(M)$ induces a connection on the submanifolds $Sigma_t subset cal(M)$ that comprise a foliation $Sigma$, we review the definition of affine connections and recall how the conditions of metric compatibility and torsion-freeness uniquely determine the Levi-Civita connection.
+Before discussing how a connection on a (pseudo-)Riemannian manifold $cal(M)$ induces a connection on the submanifolds $Sigma_(t^A) subset cal(M)$ that comprise a foliation $Sigma$, we review the definition of affine connections and recall how the conditions of metric compatibility and torsion-freeness uniquely determine the Levi-Civita connection.

 Let
 $